-The attorneys at Wallin & Klarich have been successfully handling divorce cases for more than 30 years.
+If you are going through a divorce, you need to speak to an experienced divorce lawyer right away.
+Our attorneys at Wallin & Klarich have been successfully handling divorce cases for more than 30 years.
 You can rely on Wallin & Klarich to obtain the best possible result in your case.
-If you are going through a divorce, it is essential that you get the assistance of an experienced divorce attorney from Wallin & Klarich.

-With offices in Los Angeles, Orange County, Riverside, San Bernardino, San Diego, Victorville, West Covina, Sherman Oaks, Torrance and Ventura, there is a skilled Wallin & Klarich divorce attorney available wherever you happen to live.
+With offices in Los Angeles, Orange County, Riverside, San Bernardino, San Diego, Victorville, West Covina, Sherman Oaks and Torrance, a Wallin & Klarich divorce attorney is available to help you no matter where you work or live.